Everything you need to pack for your kids’ first ski trip:

 Are you new to skiing?
 Or did you last hit the slopes in your 20s – long before you had kids?
 If you or your kids are beginner skiers, it helps to know what’s worth spending money on and where you can save a few pennies when it comes to kitting out your kids for their first ski holiday.
-There are many practical items that are well worth investing in and that will keep the kids comfortable, and thus happy – essential if parents want to get a few hours of skiing in as well.
+Children don’t necessarily need the best ski gear on the market, but there are practical items that are well worth investing in as they will keep the kids comfortable and happy – essential if you want to get a few hours of skiing in as well.

 At Single Parents on Holiday, we understand that only too well, and so we have compiled a list of everything you need to pack for the kids – whether you are going one of our single parent ski holidays or your first ski trip with family or friends.